ThostDk/react-lost-in-translation/README.md

 In addition, there is possible to apply the "!" as suffix of the type to indicate breaking API changes (the correlates with MAJOR in Semantic versioning).

+The \<description> should be meaningful in such a way that it solely can explain the commit.
 # React Scripts
 In the project directory, you can run: